Nishkarsh01/AttendanceWarden./README.md

 ### + Keep history of all your Attendances:

 AttendanceWarden keeps history of all your Attendances without any need of access to external storage...

+##  Features: 💡

++ Track Attendences at Anytime from Anywhere, irrespective of what device you're on.
+With our great Responsive UI and UX our users can track attendances easily from their mobile devices.

++ Keep history of all your Attendances without any need of access to external storage.

++ Quick Attendance Report with each Attendance Sheet.

++ Downloadable option for each Attendance Sheet.